 You may want to make documents called advance directives, such as a living will and a durable power of attorney for health care.

 Your living will gives clear instructions regarding whether you want treatment that artificially prolongs your life, like dialysis or a ventilator.
-This document is prepared while you are able to make medical decisions.
-It's used only if you become unable to make your own medical decisions later.
+This document is prepared while you're able to make medical decisions.
+It's used only if you become unable to make your own decisions later.

 Your durable power of attorney for health care lets you appoint another person to speak for you if you can't express what type of medical care you want.

 Should I Write a Will?

 No one likes to think about his or her own mortality, but everyone should have a will.
 It can ensure that those who survive you will know how to carry out your wishes.
 This document should be prepared with your attorney.

 What Should My Family and Friends Keep in Mind?

 - Feel free to ask the doctor questions if you go with your loved one to her appointments.

 - Be prepared for changes in your loved one's behavior and mood.
 Medications, discomforts, and stress can cause her to become depressed, angry, or fatigued.

 - Encourage her to be as active and independent as possible.